 It seems obvious, but if you spend most of your time with people who like to spend money (regardless if they have it or not), you are more likely to follow suit.
 If your friends like to go out drinking every weekend, eat out a lot, or do most of their living on credit cards between paychecks, you are going to have a harder time-saving money and avoiding unnecessary expenses and bad habits.

 If, on the other hand, you spend most of your time around people with good financial habits who are always looking towards the future and weighing their financial planning and decisions, you’ll have a much easier time improving your finances.
 People who need to save money (or simply enjoy saving money) will support your efforts — and may even be able to offer advice.
+A great place to start meeting and connecting with people that want to be better with their money is our “The Modest Wallet Private Facebook Group“.
+Stop by and say hello.

 Getting your finances in order is an ongoing process, but no matter where you are in the journey, it's important to measure your progress without comparing yourself to others.
 If you are unhappy with your current position or just tired of being broke, there are lots of ways to take control of your finances, and the steps listed here offer a great start.